redolution/gekkoboot/README.md

 ### ViperGC

-Flash `iplboot_viper.vgc` as a BIOS like you normally would.
+Flash `gekkoboot_viper.vgc` as a BIOS like you normally would.

-The hardware flasher is recommended, as it will be impossible to reflash the Viper without it once iplboot is installed.
+The hardware flasher is recommended, as it will be impossible to reflash the Viper without it once gekkoboot is installed.
 If you've lost it, consider upgrading to PicoBoot.

 ### GameCube Memory Card

-Copy `iplboot_memcard.gci` to a memory card using [GCMM] or Swiss.
+Copy `gekkoboot_memcard.gci` to a memory card using [GCMM] or Swiss.
 It will be saved as `boot.dol` and can be used in conjunction with the various [game save exploits](https://www.gc-forever.com/wiki/index.php?title=Booting_homebrew#Game_Save_Exploits).